Frequently Asked Cellular Service Questions (FAQs)

 What are the Terms & Conditions of my cellular contract?
 All Terms & Conditions are outlined on the back of your Cellular Agreement.
 Terms & Conditions are also on the navigation link to the right side of this page.

 When can I get a new phone at the lower (contract) price?
-On your Cellular Agreement you can get a new phone at the 20-month date.
-On a Cellular Renewal Agreement you can get a new phone at the Renewal date.
+On your Cellular Agreement you can get a new phone at the 12-month date.

 If I am dissatisfied with my service what should I do?
-New contracts have a 15-day/30-minute trial period, whichever occurs first.
+New contracts have a 15-day trial period.
 If you are beyond this period, call the Telephone Support Office to discuss your issues.
 We will try to find a resolution.

 What should I do with my cell device when I cancel service?
-You are only allowed one phone within a 20-month period, or a 16-month renewal period.
-If you cancel your service within this period, you will be required to turn in your device.
+You are only allowed one phone within a 12-month period.
+If you cancel your service between 9 and 12 months, you will be required to turn in your device.
 You may be reimbursed for a portion of the device cost.
 Reimbursements are based on condition and length of service.
 After the contract dates you may keep the phone or have the Telephone Support Office recycle the device.

 How much "time" does 25MB give me on the Internet?
 It's not the time spent on the Internet that counts towards your 25MB, it's how much you actually view/download that counts.
 For a standard device, 25MB should be sufficient to check your email and the occasional website.
 A good guideline is that 10 web pages is roughly one megabyte for a 100KB average per page.

 How can I get a different device?
-Your agreement allows one device within a 20-month contract period, or 16-month renewal period.
-After these dates, you are eligible to get a new device at the contract price.
-Anytime prior to the dates on your agreement, you will have to pay the full replacement price.
+Your agreement allows one device within a 12-month contract period.
+After this date, you are eligible to get a new device at the contract price.
+Anytime prior to the 12-month date on your agreement, you will have to pay the full replacement price.